How to open a UK business bank account from the US

 • Your Companies House registration number, also known as your ACN

-• Certificate of incorporation, memorandum and articles of association (if a limited company)
+• Certificate of incorporation, memorandum, and articles of association (if a limited company)

 Can I open a UK business bank account online?

 Opening a UK business bank account is best done online.
-The larger banks in the UK will allow you to open an international digital bank account online whether you’re a resident or not.
+The larger banks in the UK will allow you to open an international digital bank account online, whether you’re a resident or not.

-Costs and fees associated with opening a UK business bank account from the U.S.
+Costs and fees associated with opening a UK business bank account from the US

-Annual and Monthly Fees
+Annual and monthly fees

 Some UK banks charge monthly fees anywhere between £0 to £7.50 per month.
 HSBC, for example, offers free banking for 18 months, then charges £6.50 for every month after.
-In comparison, Barclays charges £6.00 per month if you maintain an average balance of £25,000 or more in cash or investments for four straight months.
+In comparison, Barclays charges £6.00 per month if you maintain an average balance of £25,000 or more in cash or investments for four months.
 But if you go below that, they charge £20.00 per month.

 Bank teller and ATM fees

 Some banks offer free transactions, but these usually come with particular limits until you begin paying them per transaction.
-You can typically expect to pay between £0.35 and £0.60 per transaction outside of certain limits.
+You can typically expect to pay between £0.35 and £0.60 per transaction outside certain limits.

 International transfer fees

-For example, if you’re looking to internationally transfer £35,000, you can expect to pay between £1,050 and £1,400 in fees.
+For example, if you want to transfer £35,000 internationally, you can expect to pay between £1,050 and £1,400 in fees.

 Account closure fees